Alex-Guha/Neural-Atlas/README.md

 # Neural Atlas
-A modular visualization system and drafting tool for language model architectures
+A modular visualization system and drafting tool for language model architectures, allowing for quick diagramming by using common components as building blocks.